 Lastly, Section~\ref{sec:sewing} contains a proof of the simplicial sewing lemma, Proposition~\ref{prop:sewing}.
 We present the proof, which only requires notions from Section~\ref{sec:preliminaries}, at the end of the article in order to streamline exposition.
 For the proof we define the notion of a ``strongly regular method of subdivision'' (see Definition~\ref{def:reg_method}) -- the existence of such a method is non-trivial and follows from \cite{EG}.

 \paragraph{Notation:} We shall often use for the notation $\lesssim$ to mean that an inequality holds up to multiplication by a constant which may change from line to line but is uniform over any stated quantities.
-We forthermore write $\lesssim_{C}$ to emphasise the dependance of that constant on $C$.
+We furthermore write $\lesssim_{C}$ to emphasise the dependence of that constant on $C$.
 We write $a\vee b:=\max\{a,b\}$ and $a\wedge b:=\min\{a,b\}$ for $a,b\in \mathbb{R}$.